 The rule presumes that a lender who makes a Qualified Mortgage (QM) has met the requirements of the ATR rule.
 QMs are generally loans that do not have the risky mortgage features that contributed to the mortgage crisis.
 For example, QMs typically cannot have:

-With this new rule, you would think that lenders wouldn’t give out loans to borrowers who cannot afford them, but that might not always be the case.
+With this rule, you would think that lenders wouldn’t give out loans to borrowers who cannot afford them, but that might not always be the case.
 But there are remedies.

 After this rule goes into effect, if you take out a mortgage and subsequently have difficulty repaying the loan, you could potentially be able to make a claim that your lender failed to make a reasonable, good-faith determination of your ATR before giving you the loan (assuming there was no sudden and unexpected job or income loss after the loan origination and that it is a mortgage covered by the rule).